pingcap/community/teams/diagnostic/README.md

 # Diagnostic Team

-This team works for improving the observability and diagnostic experience of TiDB projects.
+Diagnostic team focuses on improving the diagnosability and observability of TiDB core components (TiDB, TiKV and PD).

 ## Members